Multi-Symmetry Ensembles: Improving Diversity and Generalization via Opposing Symmetries: Results

 \subsection{Different tasks may have different leading hypotheses and thus \mse transfers better}

-Previous sections show that \mse improves classification performance and uncertainty quantification on the in-domain classification task.
 Another important axis to evaluate is the generalization of the learned representations in \mse.
 To this end, we conduct transfer learning experiments using pre-trained \mse on four downstream tasks.
 As shown in Table \ref{tab:transfer1}, \mse improves transfer performance in majority of the cases.
 In the largest and most diverse dataset iNaturalist-1K, we see consistent improvements of $1.5\%$ and $1.6\%$ from \mse in the respective cases of $M=2$ and $M=3$.
 Also, across the four transfer tasks, it is evident that ensemble efficiency, the change in performance of the ensemble relative to the mean accuracy of the individual models in the ensemble, always improves significantly with our method except in one case.
 In Section \ref{sec:effectiveness}, we further empirically analyze the circumstances under which our \ourmodels prove to be more useful.
 An interesting phenomenon to highlight in these results is that the dominant hypothesis can change depending on the downstream task.
 In the pre-training dataset (ImageNet), the equivariant model always proved to be the dominant hypothesis, outperforming the invariant model by $0.9\%$.
 However, after transfer learning on iNaturalist-1K, for example, the invariant model switches to become the dominant hypothesis, outperforming the equivariant model by $1.2\%$.
-This result emphasizes that different downstream tasks encompass different sets of hypotheses and therefore an ensemble of opposingly equivariant models can lead to better generalization. \looseness=-1
+This result emphasizes that different downstream tasks encompass different sets of hypotheses and therefore an ensemble of opposingly equivariant models can lead to better generalization.